abhishekprakash256/go-pgsql-helper-kit/README.md

 # go-pgsql-helper-kit

 A lightweight helper kit for working with PostgreSQL in Go.
-This package provides easy database connection management and CRUD helpers.
+This package provides easy database connection management and CRUD helpers for the chat message.

 ### Installation